PainsPerdus/gboi-kirby/docs/_posts/2020-07-02-paf-the-end.md

 ## Last words... till we meet again!

 This project was not easy.
-We all had to sacrifice something to make it word, be it committment to good coding practices, sleep, sanity, or any of the many other things we lost along the way; but we also *gained* a great deal, and I'm not only talking about our freshly-minted knowledge of the Game Boy hardware architecture.
+We all had to sacrifice something to make it word, be it commitment to good coding practices, sleep, sanity, or any of the many other things we lost along the way; but we also *gained* a great deal, and I'm not only talking about our freshly-minted knowledge of the Game Boy hardware architecture.
 I think I speak for the entire Team Kirby when I say that this project was exhilarating; it pushed us to our limits, and showed us just how much we could achieve, together, with focus and dedication.
-So to all members of Team Kirby, of Team Rocket (our friends and competitors - check our [their game][7] if you like low-level stuff, it should satisfy anyone's craving for GBZ80 ASM *and* clever hacks), and to our supervising teacher [@Aunsiels][8]... so long, and thank you for all the ~~fish~~ glitches :)
+So to all members of Team Kirby, of Team Rocket (our friends and competitors - check out [their game][7] if you like low-level stuff, it should satisfy anyone's craving for GBZ80 ASM *and* clever hacks), and to our supervising teacher [@Aunsiels][8]... so long, and thank you for all the ~~fish~~ glitches :)